Padini: History

-Prominent brands
+Subsidiaries

-VINCCI
+Vincci

-The most prominent brand launched under the Padini group in Malaysia.
+Vincci (styled as VINCCI) is the most prominent brand launched under the Padini group in Malaysia.
 A footwear and accessories brand, providing fashion -focused products at accessible price points.
 Most of its shoes are made from synthetic material.
 It offers a range of watches, sunglasses, PVC handbags and bead accessories.
 The brand is available across Padini Concept Stores and other retail outlets in Malaysia and select international markets.

-MIKI
+Miki

-The two brands under the MIKI flag are MIKI Kids and MIKI Maternity.
-MIKI Kids are designed for toddlers while Miki Maternity is designed for mums-to-be.
+Miki makes clothing for children (under Miki Kids) and women in maternity (under Miki Maternity).
 Polyester spandex, poly rayon spandex, cotton poplin and cotton nylon are among the materials used.

-SEED
+Seed

-SEED focuses on urban office-wear for the masses.
+Seed (styled as SEED) focuses on urban office-wear for the masses.
 The clothes under this line are usually jackets, coats, suits, office pants and knee-length skirts.

 Padini Authentics

 This brand focuses on casual wear, targeting the teenagers segment in the market.
 It sells pullovers, jackets, shirts and a variety of denim, khakis and knitwear.